 The official name became the Lao People's Democratic Republic and the red communist flag with hammer and sickle can usually be seen flying alongside the blue & red flag of Laos:

-We met gay local called Somphorn, who owns Lao Lao Garden in Luang Prabang who explained to us that the midnight curfew is most strictly enforced against business in Luang Prabang to help it retain its UNESCO status.
+We met gay local, Somphorn Boupha (RIP) who before he so tragically passed away in 2019, owned the LGBTQ friendly Lao Lao Garden in Luang Prabang.
+Somphorn explained to us that the midnight curfew is most strictly enforced against businesses in Luang Prabang in order to help the city retain its UNESCO status.

 We love papayas.
 We went papaya crazy on the beach on Thoddoo island in the Maldives and again in Sri Lanka, Thailand and Myanmar.
 But nowhere were they as big as the ones we encountered in Laos.